Providing you with up-to-date factual information about endometriosis and possible treatments.

 EXPPECT in the Scottish Parliament

-In early December 2018, Professor Horne and Emma Cox (CEO of Endometriosis UK) met with Sinead Griffin, from the office of Monica Lennon MSP, to discuss ways to ensure better endometriosis care and research in the context of the Women's Health Cross-Party Group (CPG) of the Scottish Government.
+In December 2018, Professor Horne and Emma Cox (CEO of Endometriosis UK) met with Sinead Griffin, from the office of Monica Lennon MSP, to discuss ways to ensure better endometriosis care and research in the context of the Women's Health Cross-Party Group (CPG) of the Scottish Government.

 We would like to acknowledge and thank Andrea, a local lady with endometriosis, whose fundraising has made this website a reality.